gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **Alpha 1.0.11**
 - Placing a door next to a cactus would create a half door
+- Buckets of Milk can be stackable to 64

 **Alpha 1.1.1**
 - Fishing Rods would stack to 64 in this version
+- Eggs can stack to 64 in this version

 **Alpha 1.2.0**
 - Zombie Pigmen and skeletons appear to hold their weapons but it is all visual, updating these two mobs past 1.3 will turn them into weaponless weaponless mobs